mitra42/dweb-universal/awesomelist.md

   includes mesh networking, satellite links, and local nodes etc
 * OneOffs: Hybrids of the different layers put together for specific projects/deployments.
 * Vertical: Attempts to do all the above in one project.
+* Associations: Organizations that don't fit into one specific category

 ### Summary Table